gecko10000/cse101-pt.w22/README.md

 grading scripts for Patrick Tantalo's CSE101 during Winter 2022

-Originally from Isaak Cherdak, modified by Hou-I Lin, and rehosted by Andrew Gavgavian.
+Originally from Isaak Cherdak, modified by Hou-I Lin and Andrew Gavgavian.